dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 To add manually in Gitapp: Click the + Add a Repository dropdown, select clone, and choose the name of your new repo.

-3. Locate the repo locally on your machine (right-click, Open in Finder)
+* Locate the repo locally on your machine (right-click, Open in Finder)

-4. Copy the PDF you exported from Sketch to your local repo
+* Copy the PDF you exported from Sketch to your local repo

-5. In Gitapp, commit the changes and click Publish
+* In Gitapp, commit the changes and click Publish

-Github.com
+3. Set up GitHub pages on http://github.com

-Go to settings, scroll down to GitHub Pages, under Source, select "Master Branch" and save.
+Go to settings, scroll down to GitHub Pages.
+Under "Source", select "Master Branch", and save.
+![Set Up Repo In Desktop] (imgs/dalikate-git4-settings.png)

+4. Under "Custom Domain", add your new domain, and save.
+![Add Custom Domain] (imgs/dalikate-git5-customdomain.png)

+In your web browser, open a new tab and go to: yournewdomain.me/your-page.pdf.
+If you see the page you designed in Sketch, update your marker block in `main.js` so the `url` points to your PDF on your new domain.
+Commit and sync the changes!

+Congrats, you've published your page and set up your new domain!

 ### Domain Trouble
 If, for some reason, you have trouble registering your domain, go back to https://nc.me/ and re-enter your domain.
 If you received and verified an email, you should be able to log in with your Namecheap account info.